Police: Domestic violence on rise in Phoenix amid pandemic

 PHOENIX (AP) - Domestic violence has increased in Phoenix as more people remain home during the coronavirus pandemic, authorities said.

-The Phoenix Police Department dispatched officers to 3,587 domestic violence calls in March as travel restrictions and stay-at-home orders were implemented to combat the spread of COVID-19, KTAR-FM reported.
+The Phoenix Police Department dispatched officers to 3,587 domestic violence calls in March as travel restrictions and stay-at-home orders were implemented to combat the spread of COVID-19, KTAR-FM reported Thursday.

 It represented a 5.6% increase in officers responding to reports of family fights or aggravated assault of domestic partners compared to the 3,395 incidents reported in March 2019, police said.